 Day 16: Tabriz – Zanjan [B,L,D]

-After breakfast we’ll see the famous Constitution House of Tabriz which is a historical edifice located next to the Great Bazaar of Tabriz.
+After breakfast we’ll see the famous Constitution House, which is a historical edifice located next to the Great Bazaar.
 During the years which led to the Constitutional Revolution and afterwards the house was used as a gathering place of the leaders, activists and sympathizers of the movement.
 Among them, the most famous people were Sattar Khan, Bagher Khan.
-The two story building was constructed in 1868.
+The two-story building was constructed in 1868.
 It has numerous rooms and halls.
 The most beautiful part of the house is a skylight and corridor decorated with colorful glasses and mirrors.
 Our guide will lead us through the wonderfully constructed Tabriz Bazaar, second oldest in the world (after the one in Aleppo, Syria) which is another UNESCO World Heritages Site.
 Drive to Zanjan for dinner and overnight.

 Day 17: Zanjan- Soltanieh- Tehran [B,L,D]

 Before leaving Zanjan, we will visit the unique Rakhtshur khaneh (old public laundry now turned into an ethnographic museum) and the old Public Bath House which is a traditional Qajar Era laundry house and is today Zanjan’s Museum of Anthropology.
 This place was used for washing clothes by women around the city.
 At the present this historic building is being used as Zanjan anthropological Museum.